facebook/ThreatExchange/python-threatexchange/CONTRIBUTING.md

 # Contributing
-Please see [CONTRIBUTING](../CONTRIBUTING.md) for how to make contributions
+Please see [CONTRIBUTING](../CONTRIBUTING.md) for how to make contributions develop locally and open PRs
 ### Code Style
 threatexchange uses [black](https://pypi.org/project/black/) for consistent formatting across the projects python source files.
 After installing black locally, you can automatically